openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 merged drivers from Linux stable tree.
 Regardless, this report continues to paint a picture of a very strong and vibrant development community.

-Iâ€™d like to congratulate Paul Mundt who had the most individual contributions to the kernel, equally 1.3%, since our paper last year, and give my heartfelt thanks to Jon Corbet and Greg Kroah-Hartman, kernel developers and members of our Technical Advisory Board, who really do all the work on this paper.
+I’d like to congratulate Paul Mundt who had the most individual contributions to the kernel, equally 1.3%, since our paper last year, and give my heartfelt thanks to Jon Corbet and Greg Kroah-Hartman, kernel developers and members of our Technical Advisory Board, who really do all the work on this paper.
 This publication is an important one as it gives a rare glimpse into the world of kernel development.
 Without their knowledge of the participants and their technical tools to analyze the code, this analysis would not be possible.
-If youâ€™re interested in kernel development and want to support the work of Jon, please consider buying a subscription at [lwn.net](http://www.lwn.net/).
+If you’re interested in kernel development and want to support the work of Jon, please consider buying a subscription at [lwn.net](http://www.lwn.net/).